Apple TV (device): Background

-Before the Apple TV, Apple made a number of attempts to create TV-based devices.
-In 1993, Apple released the Macintosh TV in an attempt to enter the home-entertainment industry.
+Prior to the launch of Apple TV, Apple had released several TV-based devices.
+In 1993, Apple released the Macintosh TV in an effort to enter the home entertainment industry.
 The device had a 14-inch CRT screen and a TV tuner card.
 It was not a commercial success, with only 10,000 sold before its discontinuation in 1994.
-That year, the company developed the Apple Interactive Television Box, a collaboration with BT Group and Proximus Group that was never released to the public.
-Apple's final major attempt before the Apple TV was the Apple Pippin in the 1990s, which was a combination home game console and networked computer, which only sold around 42,000 units.
+That year, the company developed the Apple Interactive Television Box, a collaboration with BT Group and Proximus Group, that was never released to the public.
+Apple's final major attempt before the Apple TV was the Apple Pippin in 1995, which was a combination home game console and networked computer, which sold around 42,000 units.